 How to Create a WooCommerce Wholesale Order Form

-As we've seen, a successful wholesale store should display products in a compact layout, with extra data to allow quick buying decisions.
-You must also provide an quick way for customers to find the products they need.
+As we’ve seen, a successful wholesale store should display products in a compact layout, with extra data to allow quick buying decisions.
+You must also provide a quick way for customers to find the products they need.

 You can create a quick order form using a WooCommerce wholesale plugin called WooCommerce Product Table.
 It’s one of the most popular WooCommerce order form plugins and has all the features you’ll need to create a wholesale-friendly layout.

 WooCommerce Product Table will list your wholesale products in a space-saving table view.
 You can choose which columns of product data to include, whether or not to include images, and how big the images should be.
 You can provide multiple ways for wholesale customers to find products, including sorting, multiple filters, and a keyword search.
 The plugin even supports multimedia content such as embedded videos, and links to download a technical specification PDF.